fepu08/dockerized-node-express-typescript-app-template/README.md

 - Bind-mount package.json.
 This allows adding packages in realtime without rebuilding images. e.g.
   - `docker-compose exec backend npm install --save <package name>` (doesn't work on all systems)
-  - `docker-compose exec backend bash` & `npm install --save <package name>`
+  - `docker-compose exec backend bash` & `npm install --save <package name>` After installing the package, you may change some files to invoke a nodemon restart